-Homes in the Nation’s Snowiest States Cost $13,000+ More Than Those With the Least Snow
+The Cost of a White Christmas: Homes in the Nation’s Snowiest States Cost Nearly $57,000 More Than Those With the Least Snow

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

-Though a white Christmas may be on some people’s wish lists this year, it’s certainly not on everyone’s.
-While some might be willing to pay a premium to live in an area sure to get plenty of snow each year, others might be willing to pay a similar premium for none.
+Though a white Christmas may be on some people’s wish lists this year, it’s not on everyone’s.
+Some might be willing to pay a premium to live in an area that gets plenty of snow during the holiday season, while others might be open to paying a similar premium for the opposite.

-In doing so, LendingTree found that median-priced homes in the nation’s 10 snowiest states are more expensive, on average, than median-priced homes in the least snowy states.
+We found that median-priced homes in the states with the most snow last December are more expensive, on average, than median-priced homes in the states with the least snow.

-- Though they tend to be more expensive, median-priced homes are slightly more affordable relative to median household incomes in the nation’s snowiest states.
-In the 10 states that see the most snow annually, median-priced homes are an average of 3.93 times more expensive than median annual household incomes.
-In the 10 states with the least snow, they’re 4.09 times more expensive.
-This difference can be largely attributed to Hawaii and California, two states with notoriously high housing costs.
+- Though they tend to cost tens of thousands of dollars more, median-priced homes aren’t that much more expensive relative to median household incomes in the nation’s snowiest states.
+In the 14 states that saw the most snow last December, median-priced homes are an average of 4.32 times more expensive than median annual household incomes.
+In the 14 states that reported 0.00 inches of snow, they’re 3.93 times more expensive.

 Home affordability in the nation’s snowiest states